-- The "from" address used by the external device must be "alerts-noreply@meraki.com" for non-maintenance events, "support-noreply@meraki.com" for maintenance events, or otherwise match an address defined in the Originator Address field in an email redirection policy on the Emailer Redirection page (Registry > Events > Inbound Email). - The email subject line must begin with "Alert for" or "Scheduled maintenance for" and match the regular expression (RegEx) pattern of one of the Event Policies included in the Cisco: Meraki [API] PowerPack.
+- The "from" address used by the external device must be "alerts-noreply@meraki.com" for non-maintenance events, "support-noreply@meraki.com" for maintenance events, or otherwise match an address defined in the Originator Address field in an email redirection policy on the Emailer Redirection page Events Inbound Email, or Registry > Events > Inbound Email in the SL1 classic user interface). - The email subject line must begin with "Alert for" or "Scheduled maintenance for" and match the regular expression (RegEx) pattern of one of the Event Policies included in the Cisco: Meraki [API] PowerPack.